nworiekingslee/The-Build-Bootcamp-1.0/Frontend Development/Week 2.md

 ## How to Submit

 - `Procedures to submit the workshop exercise will be updated after the live workshop with clifford`
 - Commit and push your code to a remote repository on GitHub, deploy on Netlify.
-Send the link to your [login page](https://s3-alpha.figma.com/hub/file/409772554/c9cc119b-01d8-416a-8ec6-3409711df3b2-cover) and a link to your repository to Chiobiegbulem@gmail.com and cc obizzkingsley@gmail.com with "**FRONTEND DEVELOPMENT WEEK2 EXERCISE SUBMISSION-`<Your Full Name>`**" as the email title.
+Send the link for your [login page](https://s3-alpha.figma.com/hub/file/409772554/c9cc119b-01d8-416a-8ec6-3409711df3b2-cover) and a link to your repository to Chiobiegbulem@gmail.com and cc obizzkingsley@gmail.com with "**FRONTEND DEVELOPMENT WEEK2 EXERCISE SUBMISSION-`<Your Full Name>`**" as the email title.
 This exercise has to be submitted before the next physical meet up(21st).
 Good luck.

 ## Module Completion ✅